yh1198015532/inet/tutorials/fingerprint/doc/accepting.rst

   $ inet_fingerprinttest
   . -f omnetpp.ini -c Ethernet -r 0  ... : FAILED
   . -f omnetpp.ini -c Wifi -r 0  ... : FAILED
-  . -f omnetpp.ini -c WifiUdp10 -r 0  ... : FAILED
+  . -f omnetpp.ini -c WifiShortPacket -r 0  ... : FAILED
-  . -f omnetpp.ini -c EthernetUdp10 -r 0  ... : FAILED
+  . -f omnetpp.ini -c EthernetShortPacket -r 0  ... : FAILED

 The tests fail, because the fingerprint values in the .csv file correspond to the previous set of ingredients or filtering.
 Since there was no change in the model since validation, it is safe to accept the new values/the new values can be accepted/it is safe to overwrite the .csv file with the new values: